prakharDvedi/Authentica/README.md

 ## 🚧 Future Enhancements

 - Multi-modal support (music, video, text)
-- AI authenticity watermarking (embed hash in pixel data)
+- Enhanced steganography detection with machine learning
 - NFT marketplace integration for verified AI art
-- Proof-of-Human attestation with privacy-preserving biometrics
-- AI plagiarism checker using hash-matching
 - Batch proof generation
 - Creator dashboard with analytics
+- Improved tamper detection with perceptual hashing

 ## 📝 License

-MIT License - See LICENSE file for details
+MIT License

 ## 🤝 Contributing

 This is a hackathon project.
 Feel free to fork and extend!

-## 📧 Contact

-Built for Web3 Hackathon - Authentica Challenge

 ---

 **Note**: This is a demonstration project.
 For production use, ensure proper security audits, rate limiting, and error handling.